 Monitoring and evaluation (M&E) is an important part of the Mitigation Action Facility.

 Monitoring is carried out by the TSU for the overall Mitigation Action Facility and by the Implementation Organisation(s) for the individual projects.
 Projects are expected to build up and anchor monitoring capacities with national institutions in the partner country.
 This shall ensure that monitoring and data collection mechanisms do not end when the project concludes.
 A project-level M&E is based on the M&E Framework of the Mitigation Action Facility, which provides guidance on monitoring and reporting requirements.
 In addition to indicators measuring the progress of the project on the output and outcome level, attention must be paid to the monitoring of mandatory core indicators and additional sector-specific indicators.
-Indicators measuring co-benefits, engagement on gender equality and social inclusion, assistance to public institutions and policy support are mandatory.
+Indicators measuring sustainable co-benefits of climate change mitigation actions, engagement on gender equality and social inclusion, technical assistance to public institutions and policy support, as well as scaling/ replication efforts are mandatory.
 The project-level M&E plan contains detailed information on monitoring tasks relevant to a particular project, including frequency of and responsibility for data collection.
 All monitoring costs must be included in the project budget.